How To Play Video Poker Tutorial

 You should always place the maximum bet because it makes you eligible to win the grand jackpot prize of 4,000 if you get a royal flush.
 If you bet with 1 or 2 coins and get a royal flush, the payout will not be proportionally equal.
 If betting 5 coins is too expensive for your gambling budget, you can find a lot of .25 machines as online casinos usually offer their bets in denominations that include different sizes such as .25, 0.50, 1, 2, 5 and even 10 and 20.

-Here is the pay schedule for each hand for a 9/6 Jacks or Better video poker game.
+Here is the payment schedule for each hand for a 9/6 Jacks or Better video poker game.

 Here are good benchmarks on possible payouts based on an overall average.
-The outcomes varies by which version of video poker you are playing.
+The outcomes vary by which version of video poker you are playing.

 These numbers, on average, represent your odds for pulling a certain hand.